Articles And Features

 Acne Inhibits Exercise

-April 2008 - Research from Bath University published in the Journal of Health Psychology has found people with acne who are highly anxious about their condition report being less likely to get involved in sport or exercise.
+Research from Bath University published in the Journal of Health Psychology in 2008 found people with acne who are highly anxious about their condition report being less likely to get involved in sport or exercise.

 The study involved 50 young to middle-aged men and women recruited from a national acne support group.
 Those who perceived their skin to have a negative effect on others also experienced lower self-esteem and a poorer quality of life.
 Researchers conclude that "dermatological social anxiety" is an overlooked factor inhibiting participation in sport and exercise.